MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-device-actions.md

 ### Why is Wipe grayed out for Android Enterprise Work Profile devices?

 This behavior is expected.
-Google doesn't allow Factory Resetting of personally-owned Work Profile devices from the MDM Provider.
+Google doesn't allow Factory Resetting of personally owned Work Profile devices from the MDM Provider.

 ### Why can I sign back into my Office apps after my device was retired?

-Because retiring a device doesn't revoke access tokens.
+Retiring a device doesn't revoke access tokens.
 You can use Conditional Access policies to mitigate this condition.

 ### How can I monitor a Retire/Wipe action after it was issued?